trento-project/web/Trento.Clusters.Cluster.md

 The discovered distributed health.
 It checks if ASCS and ERS workloads are distributed among 2 nodes and not running in a single one.
 It is passing if all handled SAP systems are distributed and critical otherwise.

+### SBD health

+SBD is a form of cluster fencing mechanism.
+SBD health represents a health value computed over the statuses of the SBD devices connected to the cluster nodes.
+If there are no SBD devices present, then SBD health is stripped away from the calculation of the aggregated cluster health.

 ### Checks health